routingblog/arbitration/content/docs/problems.md

 - Empirical Data is hard to obtain. [^rand1] Companies may not provide relevant information to consumers even when legally required. [^rand2]

+# Informed Choice

+- Many contracts do not inform the customer that they are waiving the right to a jury trial or the right to proceed in any other forum. [^rand3]

 # Bias & Fairness

 - Proving the "evident partiality or corruption" of a unilaterally selected arbitration panel member is a near impossibility and, indeed, is rarely an issue in any arbitration proceeding. [^arbfeesdagger4]